shaho1090/queue-manager/README.md

 #### Installation

-After cloning the repository go the project directory and run:
+After cloning the repository go to the project directory and run:
 ```
 $ cp .env.example .env
 ```